10 Best Ratchet Screwdrivers of 2023 – Reviews & Buying Guide

 Craftsman has a long history of producing quality tools.
 This screwdriver is no exception.
-Its 3-setting ratchet adjustment makes tightening or loosening a breeze.
-It also sports three different grip zones specialized for speed, maximum torque, and delicate operations.
+Its three-setting ratchet adjustment makes tightening or loosening a breeze.
+It also sports three grip zones specialized for speed, maximum torque, and delicate operations.

-This fairly straightforward tool comes with relatively few downsides.
-The first is that it doesn’t come with nut driving or hex bits, which means there are certain fasteners you won’t be able to tighten right out of the box.
+This straightforward tool comes with relatively few downsides.
+The first is that it doesn’t come with nut driving or hex bits, which means there are fasteners you won’t be able to tighten right out of the box.
 The second is that the bit extension doesn’t come out of the screwdriver.
-This means that the driver won’t fit in the carry case once the bit extension is installed.
+The driver won’t fit in the carry case once the bit extension is installed.

 2. Stanley Stanley Stubby Ratcheting Screwdriver – Best Value

 Stanley makes one of the best ratcheting screwdrivers for the money, and the Stubby Ratcheting Screwdriver is an effective driver for basic applications.
 It comes with six bits, split between Phillips and flathead.
 This makes it useful for the vast majority of applications.
 There are some screws for which you’ll have to purchase bits to add to the collection.